GoogleCloudPlatform/gcs-oauth2-boto-plugin/README.md

 For more information about how to use this plugin to access Google Cloud Storage via boto in your application, see the [GCS documentation].

+Client Id and Client Secret fallback logic:
+1. .boto config, if not set
+1. environment variables (OAUTH2_CLIENT_ID and OAUTH2_CLIENT_SECRET), if not set
+1. CLIENT_ID and CLIENT_SECRET values set by SetFallbackClientIdAndSecret function.

 Before submitting any code, please run the tests (e.g., by running the following command from the root of this repository): python oauth2_plugin/test_oauth2_client.py